 Cell phones and texting are NOT ALLOWED during class.
 Cell phone use is disruptive to your classmates and to your instructors.
 Please turn off your phones or put them on silence, tuck them away in your bookbag, purse or European carry-all, and forget about them until after class.
-If I see anyone texting or using their cell phones during class, I will take 5 points off of the nearest exam grade (that's 5 full points out of 100), and you will be considered "absent" for that day, since you are obviously not mentally present.
+If I see anyone texting, twitting, snap-chatting or otherwise using their cell phones during class, I will take 5 points off of the nearest exam grade (that's 5 full points out of 100), and you will be considered "absent" for that day, since you are obviously not mentally present.